domswp/domswp/README.md

 ### ✨ A few things about me:

-- Learning Go and trying out random tech stuff — mostly self-taught, sometimes with googling and stackoverflow help.
+- Learning Go and trying out random tech stuff — mostly self-taught, sometimes with Community and stackoverflow help.
 - My projects may look simple — because I'm building my knowledge step by step.
 - Sometimes I code just for fun, not for flash.